MPOcanes/MPO624-2018/INSTALL_JUPYTER_UNIDATA.md

    3. **Create** the unidata-workshop-mapes _environment_.
 This will take several minutes as the requested set of modules is downloaded from Python's package managers.
 To do this step,

    - from Anaconda Navigator
       - Select the *Environments* tab at left, and hit Import.
-Give your environment a name like unidata-workshop-mapes.
-For *Specification file*, find environment.yml in the folder of your downloaded package from step 2.
+Fined the *Specification file* environment.yml in the folder of your downloaded package from step 2.
+Importing will take a few minutes.

    - Miniconda approach
       - Mac: open a **Terminal**, which should be running the bash shell